Do you live or work in a cramped environment? You can change that. Here are five tips to unclutter and enjoy your personal space.

 - Items on the floor piled high so you can’t walk comfortably

 - Papers and things chaotically stacked on shelves

 - Similar items in different places – a waste of money!

 It took a few weeks for me to separate and donate my husband’s possessions.
 That’s understandable.
-When we expire, there’s a lot of items for loved ones to handle.
+When we expire, there’s a lot of items to handle.
 Going through all of his things made me think about what my daughter would have to process when I leave this earth, and I don’t want the same burden on her.

 - More space